hbctraining/Intro-to-Unix-archived/lessons/05_data_organization.md

 ```
 this should give the result: `/home/user_name`

-Now, make a directory for the RNA-Seq analysis within the `ngs_course` folder using the `mkdir` command
+Now, make a directory for the RNA-Seq analysis within the `unix_workshop` folder using the `mkdir` command

 ```bash
 $ mkdir unix_workshop/rnaseq